From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Data

 The OASI data contain information about the income, unemployment benefits, disability indemnities for every insured person in Switzerland from 2010 - 2017.
-Based on this data, we calculated the "Income from work" as the total income minus transfer payments (for instance, unemployment insurance and welfare benefits) and minus other indemnities (like the compensation for military service) for the following subgroups: i) employees whose employer resides in Switzerland, ii) voluntary insured employees whose employer is not liable for contributions in Switzerland, and iii) self-employed persons\footnote{excluding agriculture}.
-Subsequently, we generated the variable "In labor force", which is 1 if a person earns income from work or if she receives unemployment benefits and 0 otherwise.
+Based on these data, we calculated the "Income from work" as the total income minus transfer payments (for instance, unemployment insurance and welfare benefits) and minus other indemnities (like the compensation for military service) for the following subgroups: i) employees whose employer resides in Switzerland, ii) voluntary insured employees whose employer is not liable for contributions in Switzerland, and iii) self-employed persons.\footnote{excluding agriculture.} Subsequently, we generated the variable "In labour force", which is 1 if a person earns income from work or if she receives unemployment benefits and 0 otherwise.
 We calculated the dummy "Out of labour force" as 1 minus the value of "In labour force".
-Furthermore, we constructed the dummy variable "Employed", which turns 1 if the person earns an income from work and participates in the labor market and is 0 otherwise.
+Furthermore, we constructed the dummy variable "Employed", which turns 1 if the person earns an income from work and participates in the labour market and is 0 otherwise.
 Vice versa, a person is indicated as "Unemployed" if she participates in the labour force but is not employed.
 The variable "Income from dependent employment" gives the sum of the income for mothers working in dependent employment, whereas the variable "Income from dependent employment (binary)" indicates whether a mother works in dependent employment.
 In the last step, we matched this database with cantonal information about the unemployment rates, the yearly birthday cut-off date of the mandatory kindergarten, and an indicator of whether a canton joined the "HarmoS" concordat.
 The "HarmoS" concordat is an association of some cantons to harmonize mandatory education like the uniform school entry age.\footnote{More information about the institutional background can be found in Online Appendix B.2.1}